SoftUni-Internal/interactive-content/EN/02-Inheritance/02-Using-Inherited-Members.md

 [slide hideTitle]
 # Access to Base Class Members

-To access the base class members, use the `super` keyword
+To access the base class members, use the `super` keyword.

 ```java
 class Person { … }